Gastone Nencini: Downhill race

 Nencini's downhill race with Henry Anglade has become part of the legend of cycling.
-Anglade was a proud rider and Nencini one of the fastest down hills.
 They met at a col in the Dolomites during the Giro d'Italia.
-The weather was bad and a snowstorm had forced 57 riders to abandon that day.
+The weather was bad, and a snowstorm had forced 57 riders to abandon that day.
 Anglade said:

 I couldn't tolerate the idea that Nencini was the best descender of the peloton.
 I said to him, call the blackboard man, we'll do the descent together and whoever comes second pays for the aperitifs this evening.
 So he called the ardoisier and asked him to follow us.
 The road was of compressed earth.
 We attacked the drop flat out.
 I let Nencini take the lead so that I could see how he negotiated the bends before attacking him.
 In the end I dropped as though I was alone.
 At the bottom, I had taken 32 seconds out of him, written on the blackboard.
 I was really tickled.
 I had beaten Nencini.
 The next time I saw him was that evening in the hotel I was staying at.
 He had just bought me an apéritif!